 When you are finished, attach the appropriate documents to your Delaware return.
-See "What Documents to Attach" on Page 3.
+See "What Documents to Attach" on this page.

-Sign, date, enter your phone number, and send Form 200-02, along with all required attachments to the applicable address listed below.
+Sign, date, enter your phone number, and send Form PIT-NON along with all required attachments to the applicable address listed below.
 If the return is prepared by a paid preparer, the paid preparer must also sign the return.

-If Enclosing Payment w/Balance Due (from Line 58): State of Delaware, Division of Revenue P.O.
-Box 508, Wilmington, DE 19899-508 If Refund Due on Line 59: State of Delaware, Division of Revenue P.O.
-Box 8710 Wilmington, DE 19899-8710 Zero due Returns or Balance due returns when no payment is being submitted State of Delaware, Division of Revenue P.O.
-Box 8711 Wilmington, DE 19899-8711
+If Enclosing Payment w/ Balance Due (from Line 59): State of Delaware, Division of Revenue, P.O.
+Box 508, Wilmington, DE 19899-508 If Refund Due (on Line 60): State of Delaware, Division of Revenue, P.O.
+Box 8710, Wilmington, DE 19899-8710 Zero Due returns or returns without payment: State of Delaware, Division of Revenue, P.O.
+Box 8711, Wilmington, DE 19899-8711